zedlopez/ifm/Writing with Inform.md

 	A dead end has some text called the river sound.
 The river sound of a dead end is usually "a faint whispering of running water".
 The Tortuous Alcove has river sound "a gurgle of running water".

-The property "river sound" is now applicable only to dead ends, so we would not be allowed to talk about "the river sound of the Savannah", say.
-Moreover, it's required to hold a piece of text.
+The property `river sound` is now applicable only to `dead ends`, so we would not be allowed to talk about `the river sound of the Savannah`, say.
+Moreover, it's required to hold a piece of `text`.
 If we tried the following:

 	The river sound of the Tortuous Alcove is 7.

-...then Inform would object, because the number 7 is the wrong kind of value to go into the "river sound" property.
+...then Inform would object, because the number 7 is the wrong kind of value to go into the `river sound` property.
 If we need a numerical property, we can try this instead:

 	A dead end has a number called the difficulty rating.
 The Tortuous Alcove has difficulty rating 7.